 So, I graduated with a degree in CS from NIT Silchar and worked for a year at IITG

-Each day is a new day at PromptCloud, you can never predict what’s in store for you.
+Each day is a new day at PromptCloud.
+You can never predict what’s in store for you.
 Usual tasks range from bug fixing, reviewing, meeting client requests and the part that I love most: exploring new ideas.
 But, whatever the task may be, you are expected to write a lot of code; good and clean code.
 “Learning by doing” is PromptCloud’s training programme.
-This is something, which I always believed in.
+This is something which I always believed in.
 No matter how many books you went through or how many degrees you have, if you haven’t learned to play with code, you probably can’t do much.
 There is no 2-3 months of training programme as such, which is probably the way with all startups.
-But, no such programme can probably exist because things here, keep changing and evolving all the time.
+But, no such programme can probably exist because things here keep changing and evolving all the time.
 So, PromptCloud moves fast.
 But what catalyses the process is ruby.
 I had little experience with ruby before.
 I wrote some plugins during my summer internship at college, and thats mostly all the experience I had.
-But, I didn’t have any trouble understanding and writing code (may be, a little bit initially :P).
+But, I didn’t have any trouble understanding and writing code (maybe, a little bit initially :P).
 I can’t imagine learning their system faster if it was in any other language.
 I have found ruby to be a very interesting language (and intriguing).
-Not to mention, the huge support that comes from the ruby development community, in the form of ruby gems.
-PromptCloud is also kind of a classic workplace.
+Not to mention the huge support that comes from the ruby development community in the form of ruby gems.
+PromptCloud is also a kind of classic workplace.
 VIM is our IDE and nothing beats it.
 Surprisingly, this was a revelation for me.
 I had used VIM before but never really explored its features.
 In the first weeks when I saw Prashant working on VIM, I was literally open-mouthed.
 I would probably never shift to any other editor again.
 Other than that, there are numerous other open-source tools in use.
 To name a few: we use resque as our job queue, riak & voldemort as key value stores, god as the process monitoring framework, and there are a lot more.
-For more details on the components of our Big Data infrastructure, you can refer to Prashant’s talk here.
+For more details, check out Prashant’s video on Building Infrastructure to handle Big Data.